Bedenbaugh Administrator of the Year Award

 HELPING HANDS GRANTS TO SCHOOLS

-These grants are derived from the Foundation’s LEAP Emergency Funds and enable our school leaders to offer a small amount of immediate assistance to their Lexington District One families in crisis.
-During the 2020-21 school year, close to $77,000 that was divided among all 30 Lexington District One schools.
+These grants are derived from the Foundation’s LEAP Emergency Funds and enable our school administrators to offer a small amount of immediate assistance to their Lexington District One families in crisis.
+During the 2020-21 school year, close to $77,000 in Helping Hands Grants to Schools were awarded and divided among all 30 Lexington District One schools.
 In the spring of the following school year, the Board of Directors awarded an additional cycle of Helping Hands Grants to Schools that totaled $87,768.
-Typical support provided includes groceries, school supplies, clothing, and shoes for students whose families are experiencing a temporary emergency and financial set back.
-The Educational Foundation staff become involved when a family’s situation is a more desperate one that may require additional financial support via a LEAP Emergency Application.

 INTERNATIONAL TEACHER GRANTS